-For mobile facilities that are registered in a national ship register, Sections 6, 7, 8, 12, 13, 14, 15, 17 and 18 of the Norwegian Maritime Authority's Regulations relating to construction and setup of the living quarters on mobile facilities can be used as alternatives to the standards NORSOK C-001 and C-002 in the areas covered by the Norwegian Maritime Authority's regulations, with the following addition:
+For mobile facilities that are registered in a national ship register, Sections 6, 7, 8, 12, 13, 14, 15, 17 and 18 of the Norwegian Maritime Authority's Regulations relating to construction and setup of the living quarters on mobile facilities (in Norwegian only) can be used as alternatives to the standards NORSOK C-001 and C-002 for the specific conditions covered in the individual regulatory provision.
+See the first paragraph for the conditions that are not covered.